Explore the estate at Greys Court

 Originally, the start of Sir Felix's Gentle Walk was through an area that was called the wild garden.
-The Brunner family recently requested we return the start of it to its orignal place, which has happened now.
+The Brunner family recently requested we return the start of it to its orignal place.

 To start Sir Felix's Gentle Walk visitors will have to check in at Visitor Reception first where they can be shown the new route to it, which starts by going to the top lawn and heading down the grass area next to the walled gardens.

 Enjoy this 3km walk following the red arrows through the farmland and beech woods.
 Thanks to the wonderful work of the Chiltern Society this walk is now stile-free.
 The paths are uneven and may be muddy depending on the weather.

 Please keep dogs under close control on this walk as you may come across different types of wildlife and grazing farm animals.

 This walk starts from the visitor car park, but please check in at Visitor Reception first before starting out.